ChrisTitusTech/website/content/posts/2021/Windows-10-Optimization-Guide.md

 Downloading in Installing ADK (Microsoft Image Tools) <https://docs.microsoft.com/en-us/windows-hardware/get-started/adk-install>
 Using sysprep from Microsoft <https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/sysprep--generalize--a-windows-installation>

+I highly recommend a video by Craft Computing going over Windows Deployment Services if you are interested in this method - <https://youtu.be/PdKMiFKGQuc>

 ## Installing Windows 10 and Removing Components

 The Full AME Experience.
 Most people will NOT want to do this as it will remove functionality from Windows 10, that you CAN NOT put back in.
 Some of the components can be taken out in the Custom ISO phase, but this takes it to another level.